wasmCloud/wadm/README.md

 ## 🚧 Advanced

+You can find a Docker Compose file for deploying an end-to-end multi-tenant example in the [test](https://github.com/wasmCloud/wadm/blob/main/test/docker-compose-e2e-multitenant.yaml) directory.

 In advanced use cases, **wadm** is also capable of:

 - Monitoring multiple lattices.
 - Running multiple instances to distribute load among multiple processes, or for a high-availability architecture.

-🚧 The above functionality is somewhat tested, but not as rigorously as a single instance monitoring a single lattice.
+🚧 Multi-lattice and multi-process functionality is somewhat tested, but not as rigorously as a single instance monitoring a single lattice.
 Proceed with caution while we do further testing.

 ### API